 Named “Best Bar” by 5280 Magazine and The Daily Camera as well as “One of the Top 10 New Restaurants in Denver”, this American Tavern has been a Boulder tradition for over 25 years…while consistently reinventing itself.
 West End Tavern’s chefs create delicious, home-style cuisine that features Boulder’s best BBQ, juicy burgers, fantastic salads and creative daily specials.

 Dining in Boulder the way it should be.
 Find yourself on our rooftop deck indulging on gourmet BBQ and a craft beer, while taking in the remarkable views of the Flatirons beneath 300 days of sunshine each year.
-Our patio heaters are sure to keep you warm on cold Colorado days, making the rooftop a possible year-round dining spot.
-Inside our restaurant is cozy, warm, and inviting…simply waiting on you.
+Our patio heaters are sure to keep you warm on cold Colorado days, making the rooftop a year-round dining spot.
+Inside our restaurant is cozy, warm, and inviting…simply waiting for you.

 Though no one knows the exact date this building was erected, town records date it back as far as 1906, when it housed Boulder’s Police Station.
 The Station’s next-door neighbor at the time was, fittingly, a house of ‘ill repute’ (four red velvet clad rooms were discovered in the basement next door, under what is now Jax Fish House, during construction in 1987).